umasuo/code_analyzer/README.md

 Add this repository as a submodule, so that you can keep your resources up to date: `git submodule add https://github.com/reactivesw/code_analyzer_test.git`

-To update the submodule when there is an upate, run command: `git submodule foreach git pull`.
-Then you need to commit change in parent project to fully synchronize with the submodule.
+To sync with the submodule when there is any update, you need to perform two steps:
+1. run the command: `git submodule foreach git pull origin master`.
+2. you need to commit change in your project to mark that it uses the updated submodule.

 When you clone a repository that uses a submodule, you need to run `git submodule update --init --recursive` to pull the submodules from github.